 1) Non-spendable fund balance - Includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Non-spendable fund balance includes the inventory recorded in the School Lunch Fund of \$25,811.
+Non-spendable fund balance includes the inventory recorded in the School Lunch Fund of \$10,113

 2) Restricted fund balance - includes amounts with constraints placed on the use of resources either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-All encumbrances of funds other than the General fund are classified as restricted fund balance.